There are many things I love about making my own homemade mild yellow curry powder.

-Not too much, not too little – my homemade curry powder recipe is just right.
+Not too much, not too little – my homemade mild curry powder recipe is just right.

 No more unpleasantly-singed taste buds for me!

-Thirdly, I love how quick and easy my homemade mild curry powder is to make.
+Thirdly, I love how simple and easy my homemade mild curry powder recipe is to make.

-In fact, this whole recipe came about one day because I ran out of curry powder in the middle of cooking something, and had to get creative to find a substitute for my usual curry powder.
+In fact, this whole recipe came about one day because I ran out of curry powder in the middle of cooking something, and had to get creative to find a substitute for my usual curry powder blend.

 So there’s no unusual ingredients in this curry mixture – just the kind of spices that most households tend to have in their pantry – cumin, coriander, turmeric, ginger, cayenne and mustard.